rust-lang/rust/doc/tutorial.md

 The Rust compiler compiles generic functions very efficiently by *monomorphizing* them. *Monomorphization* is a fancy name for a simple
-idea: generate a separate copy of each generic function at each call site where it is called, a copy that is specialized to the argument types and can thus be optimized specifically for them.
+idea: generate a separate copy of each generic function at each call site, a copy that is specialized to the argument types and can thus be optimized specifically for them.
 In this respect, Rust's generics have similar performance characteristics to C++ templates.